vbuzzegoli/4M/README.md

 7. Each middleware must be **self sufficient** and **reusable**, it should only rely on its own configuration key and its effect must be limited to its own module
 8. Each middleware must include a `_skip` filtering internally, to allow backward compatibility with _thunk_ or _saga_
 9. If a middleware cannot find its own configuration key in the _action_, it should only relay the later to the next middleware / reducer without any form of action or mutation
+10. Each middleware should include input validation
-10. Each middleware must have a `log` parameter to enable related logs in the console (may also have a `xlog` for extended logs if needed)
+11. Each middleware must have a `log` parameter to enable related logs in the console (may also have a `xlog` for extended logs if needed)
-11. Each middleware must allow **reactions** to be passed in its configuration object, to override the default behaviour of the middleware
+12. Each middleware must allow **reactions** to be passed in its configuration object, to override the default behaviour of the middleware
-12. Internally, these _reactions_ must always be called at the end of the core process of the middleware, no action or mutation can possibly come after the call a given reaction
+13. Internally, these _reactions_ must always be called at the end of the core process of the middleware, no action or mutation can possibly come after the call a given reaction
-13. _Reactions_ must at least contain these 3 arguments, passed by the middleware : `action`, `next`, `dispatch`
+14. _Reactions_ must at least contain these 3 arguments, passed by the middleware : `action`, `next`, `dispatch`
-14. A middleware should mutate the `action.type` and never handle routing on its own.
+15. A middleware should not mutate the `action.type` and never handle routing on its own.
 Routing, being specific to every project, should be handled in the _Reaction_ layer
-15. _Reactions_ must be available for every possible outcome in the given middleware, to allow the user to properly handle side effects based on their specific system and needs
+16. _Reactions_ must be available for every possible outcome in the given middleware, to allow the user to properly handle side effects based on their specific system and needs
+17. Each middleware must include a `onInvalidInput` _reaction_ to allow the user to handle situations where an invalid input is encountered
+18. Each middleware must by default log an error message in the console when invalid inputs are encountered and no custom _reaction_ is implemented
+19. This error message has to be able to be turned off using `silentCrash: true`
+20. By default, when an invalid input is encountered, transfer the action to the next middleware / reducer without mutating it
-16. Live a much happier life using Redux from now on :rocket:
+21. Live a much happier life using Redux from now on :rocket:

 ### Examples of use